Nominations for the 2022 Nikitas J. Zervanos Outstanding Program Director Award have closed.

 - A current curriculum vitae

-- At least two (not more than three) letters of endorsement
+- Two letters of endorsement

 The nomination is not considered complete unless all required information is received by the deadline.

-A selection committee comprised of the AFMRD Board members will review applications and forward the recommendation to the AAFP's Commission on Education for confirmation before forwarding to the AAFP Board for final confirmation.
+A selection committee comprised of the AFMRD Board members will review applications and forward the recommendation to the AAFP's Commission on Education for confirmation before forwarding it to the AAFP Board for final confirmation.
 The official screening body is empowered to reject any nomination for what, in its opinion, is insufficient documentation.
 The award will be presented only if an outstanding candidate exists.